Cure Violence Has Had a Big Year in 2017

 - Implementation has begun in Colombia and Argentina

-- We have partnered in the West Bank with the Salam Institute, to create a network of 25 trainers and violence interrupters from the cities of Hebron, Bethlehem, Nablus, Tulkarem, Qalqiliya, Jenin, and Jerusalem; they interrupted over 100 incidents during a period of less than one month and trained an additional 200 youth and adults in the Cure Violence approach
+- Partnered in the West Bank with the Salam Institute, to create a network of 25 trainers and violence interrupters from the cities of Hebron, Bethlehem, Nablus, Tulkarem, Qalqiliya, Jenin, and Jerusalem; they interrupted over 100 incidents during a period of less than one month and trained an additional 200 youth and adults in the Cure Violence approach

-- In November, we began a new project in Syria, in collaboration with the Stockholm International Peace Research Initiative (SIPRI), aimed at adding public health into international diplomacy as well as to add interruption and norm change on the ground
+- In November, began a new project in Syria, in collaboration with the Stockholm International Peace Research Initiative (SIPRI), aimed at adding public health into international diplomacy as well as to add interruption and norm change

 Cure Violence Organization and Model

-- Our ranking among the top NGOs in the world rose to #12 overall, and #1 for organizations focused on violence prevention
+- Ranking among the top NGOs in the world rose to #12 overall, and #1 for organizations focused on violence prevention

-- We are developing a new business model that includes fee-for-service, new city training, spokesperson training, and online training
+- Developing a new business model that includes fee-for-service, new city training, spokesperson training, and online training

-- We are adapting the model to address other forms of violence, including domestic violence, ideologically-inspired violence, and violence in active conflict zones
+- Adapting the model to address other forms of violence, including domestic violence, ideologically-inspired violence, and violence in active conflict zones

-- We are developing a Cure Violence Interrupter Phone App in partnership with DePaul University to improve conflict mediation outcomes and worker safety
+- Developing a Cure Violence Interrupter Phone App in partnership with DePaul University to improve conflict mediation outcomes and worker safety

 - In New York City, John Jay College of Criminal Justice Research and Evaluation Center released an extensive, independent evaluation of the Cure Violence program that showed